ntheile/soundblock/readme.md

 # Soundblock
 Open source music player and music discovery tool for Indepentent artists and fans powered by the Blockchain.

-It supports peer (fan) to peer (artist) payments for liscensed material with no fees, the artist gets 100% of the profits.
+It supports peer (fan) to peer (artist) payments for liscensed material with no fees, no record labels, no middlemen.
+The artist gets 100% of the profits.

 ## Problem Case
 Artists are making less and less money for their art the more and more it becomes digitized.
-There are independent music artists, such as Chance the Rapper, although he does not share any royalties with a record label he has to share his musical profits with 3rd party intermediaries like iTunes and Sportify and conform to their pricing schemas.
-Despite advances in technology, still no artist ownns 100% of his music.
+Independent music artists do still exists, such as Chance the Rapper, although he does not share any royalties with a record label he has to share his musical profits with 3rd party intermediaries like iTunes and Sportify and confirm to their pricing schemas.
+Despite advances in technology, still no artist owns 100% of his music due to licenses having to be handled by trusted third parties.
+Why I can't just goto spotify and upload my music?
+Why can't I get paid when I upload songs to Soundblock?

 Soundblock proposes self soverign music ownership for independent artists.

 ## Artists
 -  Upload and maintain ownership of your music without any record label (or any third parties)
 -  Choose your own monetization scheme for the song/album: free, 5 free plays, pay per play, pay per month, pay to own
    -  No fees are taken (not even from Soundblock) , you own 100% of profit
 - Gamify your music to engage and build your fan base (network effect)

 ## Fans